Before the Game

-Before the Game was an Australian rules football comedy panel television show which aired on Network Ten on 1 March 2003 until 27 September 2013.
+Before the Game is an Australian rules football comedy panel television show which aired on Network Ten on 1 March 2003 until 27 September 2013.
 The show was hosted by Andrew Maher with regular panelists Mick Molloy, Dave Hughes, Anthony Lehmann and Neroli Meadows.
 The format of the show was light-hearted discussion and analysis of Australian Football League (AFL) news and views and included appearances by current players.

 History

 After the Game (2003)

 Before the Game first aired on 1 March 2003 as After the Game.
 Originally, it was a half-hour broadcast following the Saturday night AFL match, aired at either 10.30 pm or 11.00 pm (depending on whether the televised match was live or delayed).
 During the existence of After the Game, the show was rated M and contained occasional profanity.
 The show was a cult hit.
 One notable act was when the After the Game team shaved Fraser Gehrig's mullet off at the end of the 2003 Season.